 Duelists Rejoice: ‘Yu-gi-oh!
-Duel Links’ Released In US And Canada
+Duel Links’ Released In U.S. And Canada

-Yu-Gi-Oh! fans in the US and Canada can now duel against each other in a new app released by Konami.
+Yu-Gi-Oh! fans in the U.S. and Canada can now duel against each other in a new app released by Konami.
 Yu-Gi-Oh!
-Duel Links, previously released in Japan, is a game that allows players to play the iconic trading card game with other players throughout the US, Canada, and Asia, according to a report by HardcoreGamer.
+Duel Links, previously released in Japan, is a game that allows players to play the iconic trading card game with other players throughout the U.S., Canada, and Asia, according to a report by HardcoreGamer.

 Yu-Gi-Oh! started as a manga created by Kazuki Takahashi and was serialized in Weekly Shonen Jump in 1996.
 It was later made into an anime release in Japan, and then an adaptation was released in North America by 4Kids Entertainment.
 Yu-Gi-Oh! aired on Kids’ WB! from 2001 through 2006.
 The original story revolves around a duelist named Yugi Mutou, who uses his cards to battle other duelists to protect his friends and family from nefarious characters.
 The show went on to produce spinoffs, such as Yu-Gi-Oh!
 GX, Yu-Gi-Oh!
 5Ds, Yu-Gi-Oh!
 Zexal, and Yu-Gi-Oh!
 Arc-V. Since the main focus of the show is the card battles, it seemed like a natural step to actually develop the card game for fans to play themselves.